Image source: APAD

 2. FYI, PSV license can affect the vehicle’s resale value.

 Among other things that can affect a vehicle resale value is the PSV license.
-Before this, the government will require the words PSV (passenger service vehicle) to be written in the car registration card.
+Before this, the government will require the words PSV (passenger service vehicle) to be written on the car registration card.
 Those e-hailing drivers who know how this can affect their car resale value were TRIGGERED.
 This means that the car will be cheaper than the market price because it’ll be recognised as a commercial vehicle.
 Rugi lah wei!

 Let’s take Proton Saga, for example.
-We made a comparison between commercial and private car resale price (refer below images).
+We made a comparison between commercial and private car resale prices (refer below images).
 The commercial car is cheaper by 50%.
 Take note, that this may not be the most accurate info, but we can see the huge difference in terms of pricing.